andychiare/netcore2-jwt/README.md

 # netcore2-jwt
 This is a .NET Core 2 sample project showing how to use JWTs (_JSON Web Tokens_).

-The *JWT* project defines a Web API whose authentication is based on JWT.
+The *JWT* project defines a Web API application whose authentication is based on JWT.

 ## Running the project ##